QUICK ANSWER

 Rate = Income / Value

-The hidden skill is not memorizing all three lines.
-The hidden skill is reading the last sentence of the stem and asking, "Which one is missing?"
+The hidden skill is not memorizing three lines.
+The hidden skill is reading the last sentence of the stem and asking:

 Most IRV mistakes happen because the student recognizes the topic too early.
-They see a familiar cap-rate pattern and choose the formula they practiced most, even when the question asks for the other side of the relationship.
+They see a familiar cap-rate pattern and use the formula they practiced most, even when the question asks for another part of the relationship.

-The formula is not unique to Florida.
-The Florida-specific part is the way the sales associate exam places it inside appraisal, income approach, and calculation wording.
-A Florida-style stem may mix NOI, gross rent, vacancy, operating expenses, value, cap rate, mortgage payment, and debt service in the same paragraph.
-You are being tested on selection before calculation.
+The Florida-style version may mix NOI, gross rent, vacancy, operating expenses, value, cap rate, mortgage payment, and debt service in one paragraph.
+Selection comes before calculation.

 1. Write Ask: and name the missing variable.